 At the end of the chemotherapy treatment, the hair that has fallen out will grow back in about 3-4 months.

-3) Will my hair grow in a different colour and texture?
+3) Will my hair grow in a different color and texture?

-It is rare for hair to grow in a different texture or colour after chemotherapy.
+It is rare for hair to grow in a different texture or color after chemotherapy.
 Everyone’s body chemistry and chemotherapy process works differently.

 4) What can I do to grow my hair faster during chemotherapy?